 Since most non-1-Series Canon EOS camera bodies need a max aperture of f/5.6 or wider to autofocus, losing 2 stops of max aperture pushes f/4 and narrower lenses past their ability to autofocus.
-At review time, only Canon 1-Series camera bodies can autofocus (using the center AF point only) an f/8 max aperture lens and extender combination (the Canon EOS 1D X also requires f/5.6).
+At review time, only Canon 1-Series camera bodies and the EOS 5D Mark III can autofocus (using the center AF point only) an f/8 max aperture lens and extender combination.
 Some of the extender-compatible lenses start with an f/5.6 max aperture and cannot autofocus even on 1-Series bodies with a 2x Extender mounted.
 The lens and extender combo can always be used in manual focus mode, but a narrow max aperture (f/11 for the f/5.6 lenses) creates a very dark viewfinder that makes manual focusing difficult.

 Extenders do not affect the MFD (Minimum Focus Distance) of the lens they are mounted behind, so the MM (Maximum Magnification) of the lens is also multiplied by 2x.
 Do you need more macro magnification from your Canon EF 180mm f/3.5 L Lens?
 Add the Canon EF 2x III Extender to the setup for a 360mm 2:1 (2x) Macro lens.